-I am a 23-year-old who was born and raised in Richmond, Virginia and who has been doing art since she was little.
-When I was younger and someone asked me what I want to be when I was older, my answer always was surrounded in being an artist.
-So, I guess I am “older” now, because art is all I do, all day every day in my career path and personal time.
-I started pursuing an education centered around creativity and design in middle school and later graduated from the Center for the Arts at Henrico High School in 2017, with my discipline being visual art.
-I have a Bachelor of Science degree in Visual Communication Design with a minor in Entrepreneurship and Small Business Development from Stevenson University in Baltimore, MD class of 2021.
-I am currently attending the Maryland Institute College of Art (MICA) for an MFA in Community Arts.
-I am a teaching artist and designer who brings art into all of the spaces I enter.
+Emani was born and raised in Richmond, Virginia and has been doing art since she was little.
+She started pursuing an education centered around creativity and design in middle school and later graduated from the Center for the Arts at Henrico High School, with the discipline of visual art.
+Emani holds a B.S. in Visual Communication Design with a minor in Entrepreneurship and Small Business Development from Stevenson University in Baltimore, MD.
+Currently she is attending the Maryland Institute College of Art (MICA) for an MFA in Community Arts with a Certificate in the College Teaching of Art.
+There is little to no separation of art in her life, it surrounds her in all of the things she does.
+She is a teaching artist and designer who brings art into all of the spaces she enters.

 I don't do commissions very often.
 But you could still contact me and ask on my inquiries page!